About principal certifiers

 • completes mandatory building inspections, known as critical stage inspections, to make sure that building standards are met.

-Once building work has finished, the principal certifier will complete final inspections and may issue the final occupation certificate if all requirements have been satisfied.
+When building work has finished and all requirements are satisfied, the principal certifier will complete final inspections and may issue the final occupation certificate.

 Checks to complete

-For more information about the types of development certificate:
+For more information about the types of development certificates:

 More information

-To find out about certifiers, enforcement powers, how to replace a certifier and resolving concerns about a certifier, visit the NSW Fair Trading website:
+To find out about certifiers, enforcement powers, how to replace a certifier and resolving concerns about a certifier, visit the Building Commission NSW website:

 Contact

-If you have feedback or an enquiry please contact the agency providing the service.
+If you have feedback or an enquiry contact the agency providing the service.

 Contact agency: Building Commission NSW